flstech/project/README.md

 Overview
 Welcome to our Node.js application project!

 This project features a simple Express server with two main endpoints:

 /api/health: Checks if the server is running properly.
 /api/mirror: Transforms a word by reversing it and swapping the case of each character, then saves the original and transformed words in a MongoDB database.

-We've also set up a CI/CD pipeline using GitHub Actions to automate testing, building, and deploying a Docker image.
+I've also set up a CI/CD pipeline using GitHub Actions to automate testing, building, and deploying a Docker image.

 Project Structure
 server.js: Main server file where the Express application is set up.